10 Best Herbal Syrups For Sinus Headache

 nepeta cataria syrup

-Nepeta cataria, commonly known as catnip, has been traditionally used for its soothing and calming properties, and some herbal syrups containing this herb are believed to offer relief for sinus headaches.
+Nepeta cataria, commonly known as catnip, has been traditionally used for its potential therapeutic effects on respiratory and sinus-related ailments.